Back to RWKV Hub

 Time Mixing (TM)

-The Time Mixing module is RWKV's equivalent of self-attention.
-It computes the WKV recurrence to mix information across time.
-The key components are:
+RWKV's replacement for self-attention.
+It runs the WKV recurrence to mix information across time steps:

-The receptance gate is crucial—it controls how much of the WKV output flows through, similar to how a query determines which values to attend to.
+The receptance gate controls how much of the WKV output passes through, functioning like a learned information filter.

 Channel Mixing (CM)